 Malawi is known as the Warm Heart of Africa for its friendly people and stunning landscapes, and it’s generally viewed as the ‘safest’ country to travel in Africa.
 Volunteers take one day off a week and a long weekend off every month.
-It is possible to take off more or less time, dependent on emergencies and what projects you are working on.
-We highly recommend that you spend weekends off at the lake or on safari.
+It is possible to take off more or less time, dependent on wildlife emergencies and what projects you are working on.
+We therefore highly recommend that you spend weekends off at the lake or on safari.
 We can help you with your booking and show you the best deals.
 Here are a few ideas:

-- Zambia: Safari to South Luangwa valley
+- Zambia: Safari to South Luangwa Valley

 - Senga Bay: Boat trip, snorkelling, swimming.

 - Liwonde National park: Game drives and boat trips

 - Cape Maclear: Boat trips, paddle-boarding, canoes, booze cruise, hiking